lelsheri/system-v10/README.md

 GNU/General Public License (see LICENSE.txt)

-The Revalue ERP code is licensed as GNU General Public License (v3) and the Documentation is licensed as Creative Commons (CC-BY-SA-3.0) and the copyright is owned by Frappé Technologies Pvt Ltd (Frappé) and Contributors.
+The Revalue ERP code is licensed as GNU General Public License (v3) and the Documentation is licensed as Creative Commons (CC-BY-SA-3.0) and the copyright is owned by Revalue Technologies Pvt Ltd (Revalue) and Contributors.

 ---